Leke Leke Waterfall In North Bali

 Leke Leke waterfall (also known as ‘Kipuan Kebo’) is a nice waterfall hidden in a rock crevice in north Bali.

-It may not look very impressive in some photos, but it’s actually a pretty big waterfall, and the jungle surroundings in this area are amazing as well.This guide will explain how you can get there, and everything you need to know before you go!
+It may not look very impressive in some photos, but it’s actually a pretty big waterfall, and the jungle surroundings in this area are amazing as well.This travel guide will explain how to get there, and everything you need to know before you go!

 Where To Stay